 Carbohydrates are found in citrus fruits, artificial sugar, bread, and even the healthy leafy greens of a vegan diet.
 These are the fastest foods digested.

 However, red meat only has negligible levels of carbohydrates.
-Thus this nutrient has nearly no role in how difficult it is to digest meat.
+Thus, this nutrient has nearly no role in how difficult it is to digest meat.

-It is apparent that meats with the lowest fiber and fat will be the easiest to digest and absorb.
+Meats with the lowest fiber and fat will be the easiest to digest and absorb.
 So leaner cuts will digest faster than fried foods.

 Fatty foods slow digestion compared to other high protein foods like beef steak.
 Protein-rich foods like fish tend to digest more quickly than difficult foods.